kielni/read-rate-done/README.md

 The background script passes messages between Kindle Cloud Reader and Goodreads tabs.

 Kindle Cloud Reader tab sends messages to the extension:
-  - library iframe ready: get url for My Books on Goodreads (it includes a user id), then fetch ratings from first page of My Books
+  - library iframe ready: get url for My Books on Goodreads (it includes a user id), then fetch ratings from first page of My Books (30 books)
   - rate: open Goodreads tab with query parameters for search query and rating

 ### kindle.js